 How to Size Ski Poles

-How do you determine what length pole is required?
-The chart on this page can be used as a general guide and is based on height.
-The most common ”old time“ method is to invert the pole with the grip on the floor and grab the shaft under the basket.
+How do you determine what length of ski pole is best for you?
+The chart on this page can be used as a general guide and is based on your height.
+The most common "old time" method is to invert the pole with the grip on the floor and grab the shaft under the basket.
 The pole is a good fit if your forearm is at 90 degrees (or parallel to the floor).

 This is a good starting point, but personal preference may dictate a slightly shorter pole in modern day slalom where racers attack in a little lower body position and the pole plant becomes awkward if the pole is too long.